MarcoDorantes/XlsxCommand/README.md

 Get-Process | Select-Object -First 3 | Select-Object Id,Name,CPU | Export-WorksheetXlsx $home\Documents\FirstThreeProcesses.xlsx -DataTypeMap @{Id='Number'; Name='String'; CPU='Number'} -AlignMap @{Id='Center'; Name='Left'; CPU='Right'}
 ```

-### 4. Create an Excel XLSX Worksheet with different tabs by group.
+### 4. Create an Excel XLSX Worksheet with multiple tabs by group.
 This example writes the values of the DisplayName, ServiceType, and Status properties of the current services, grouped by Status, separated in different tabs by group, into a new Excel Worksheet XLSX file at the given path:
 ```
 Import-Module XlsxCommand